microsoft/RecAI/RecLM-cgen/README.md

 To use this repo, you'll need an intermediate dataset comprising at least three files located in `data_path`: `category.jsonl`, `meta.pickle`, and `sequential.jsonl`.

 **A volunteer has prepared a copy of data for reproducing the experiments.
-You can download it from [Google Drive link](https://drive.google.com/file/d/1jZMa0Sx-zVccCpkep5KiY6VXoOdl6PCl/view?usp=drive_link).
+You can download it from [Google Drive link](https://drive.google.com/file/d/1jZMa0Sx-zVccCpkep5KiY6VXoOdl6PCl/view?usp=drive_link), and place each file of it in the respective path.
 Thanks [Luuuk12321](https://github.com/Luuuk12321)!**

 #### category.jsonl
 This file contains a dictionary where the keys are category names, and the values are lists of item IDs belonging to those categories.